How to delete command lines from the bash history

 ~$ history -w ~$ tail -n 4 ~/.bash_history clear history | tail -n 4 history | tail -n 4 tail -n 4 ~/.bash_history

-Hint: Make sure, your running shell ist the last running for the current account.
-If there is an other shell runnig in parallel, this one could have the password in it’s history an write it to disk, once it is closed.
+Hint: Make sure, your running shell ist the last one running for the current account.
+If there is another shell runnig in parallel, this one could have the password in its in-memory history already.
+Then it would write this to disk and overwrite your changes once it is closed.

 Second option: edit the ~/.bash_history directly

-history -c) and read it back in from your modified .bash_history.
+history -c and read it back in from your modified

 ~$ tail -n 2 ~/.bash_history ps ax | grep httpd Secr3t.P4ssword! <-- =:-O ~$ vi ~/.bash_history <-- make changes ~$ tail -n 2 ~/.bash_history ps ax | grep httpd here I removed my Secr3t.P4ssword! <-- :-) ~$ history -c ~$ history -r <-- read history from cleaned .bash_history ~$ history | tail -n 2 ps ax | grep httpd here I removed my Secr3t.P4ssword! <-- :-)